Submissions

 Copyright

 The Revista Latinoamericana de Herpetología (RLH) allows authors to retain their copyright.
-This means that the authors have full control over the published work (for example, they reserve the right to reuse, distribute, disseminate, post on social media and other types of web resources).
+This means that the authors have full control over the published work including the right to reuse, distribute, disseminate, and share it on social media and other types of web resources.

-The authors retain the copyright, but grant RLH the right of first publication under a Creative Commons Attribution-Share Alike 4.0 International license.
+The authors retain the copyright, but grant RLH the right of first publication of their work under a Creative Commons Attribution-Share Alike 4.0 International license.

-However, by agreeing to publish the study in the RLH, the authors through the corresponding author are agreeing that the RLH has the following rights:
+However, by agreeing to publish their study in the RLH, the authors —through the corresponding author— are agreeing that the RLH has the following rights, that are both non-exclusive and irrevocable:

-- An irrevocable (non-exclusive) right to reproduce, republish, transmit, distribute and otherwise use the Work in electronic and printed editions of the Journal and derivative works throughout the world, in all languages and in all media known or subsequently developed.
+- To reproduce, republish, transmit, distribute and otherwise use the published work in electronic and printed editions of the Journal and derivative works throughout the world, in all languages and in all media known or subsequently developed.

-- An irrevocable (non-exclusive) right to create and store electronic archival copies of the Work, including the right to deposit the Work in open access digital format: permanent digital repositories.
+- To create and store electronic archival copies of the published work, including the right to deposit the published work in an open access digital format (i.e., permanent digital repositories).

-- An irrevocable (non-exclusive) right to authorize others to reproduce, transmit and distribute the Work, provided that the Authors are properly cited.
+- To authorize others to reproduce, transmit and distribute the published work, provided that the Authors are properly cited.

 Open Access Statement

-All the content of the Revista Latinoamericana de Herpetología is open access and freely available and under the Creative Commons Share-Alike license (see Creative Commons Attribution-ShareAlike 4.0 International License).
+All content published in the Revista Latinoamericana de Herpetología is open access and freely available and under the Creative Commons Share-Alike license (see Creative Commons Attribution-ShareAlike 4.0 International License).

 Archiving System

-All the numbers are available and filed through the CLOKSS system and stored on the server of the Faculty of Sciences, UNAM.
+All issues and numbers are available and filed through the CLOKSS (Controlled Lots of Copies Keep Stuff Safe) system and stored on the server of the Faculty of Sciences, UNAM.
 You can check them here.

 Privacy Statement